Intro to Mesh Integrity

 The Critical Distinction

 Good mesh integrity is a prerequisite for all 3D modeling work.
-A mesh with integrity issues will fail in rendering, animation, or fabrication regardless of how well-designed its topology might be.
+A mesh with integrity issues will fail in rendering, animation, importing, or fabrication regardless of how well-designed its topology appears to be.

-When artists discuss "topology" or "good topology," they're typically referring to edge flow optimization and strategic mesh organization—concepts that only become relevant once basic mesh integrity is established.
+When artists discuss "topology" or "good topology," they're typically referring to edge flow optimization and strategic mesh organization—concepts that only become relevant once basic mesh integrity has already been established.

 ✨Homework✨